garageScript/v3/public/articles/ip-request-response-example.md

 C -->|2.
 Sends a Response| B
 {% /mermaid %}

-Let's look at the above diagram from youtube's perspective.
-You are youtube, you are receiving millions of requests per second.
-How do you know who to send the response back to?

-The answer is **public ip address** (also known as **external ip address**).
-When you sign up for internet service with your ISP, they will assign you an **external ip address**.
-All request and responses with your ip address will be sent to your cable, which ends up in your modem and to your computer.
-Your external IP address is: *{% $reqIp %}*

-So you go to a website like [youtube.com](https://www.youtube.com/)

-{% mermaid %}
-graph LR
-A[Your Computer] --> B(Modem)
-B -->|1.
-Sends a Request with source: {% $reqIp %}| C(Youtube)
-C -->|2.
-Sends a Response with destination: {% $reqIp %} | B
-{% /mermaid %}

-Your request will contain your external ip address.
-This way, when youtube receives a request, youtube will know to send back the response to the requestor's external ip address.

 ## Router
 By connecting your computer to the modem directly, your computer is the ONLY device that can use your internet!
 What about your phone, tablets, other computers and other devices?
 For this reason, almost nobody would connect their computer directly to their modem.
 Instead, most people will buy a router [like this one](https://www.amazon.com/NETGEAR-4-Stream-WiFi-Router-R6700AX/dp/B08KTXG8Q5/) and connect their modem's ethernet to the router